At Erin Patterson Law, PLLC, we are fortunate to work with some of the most successful entrepreneurs in North Carolina and South Carolina.

 FREQUENTLY ASKED QUESTIONS

-Although every business is different, having the proper legal documentation in place from the outset of your business (such as Operating Agreements, Shareholders Agreements and Bylaws, and Stock Certificates) will ensure you have the proper legal structure to grow and govern your business with the confidence that your company is prepared to face the legal road ahead.
-No business owner wants to deal with having to go back and set up a legal structure for their company while in the process of selling the business, or when negotiating new locations, partners or opportunities.
+Although every business is different, having the proper legal documentation in place from the outset of your business (such as Operating Agreements, Shareholders Agreements and Bylaws, and Stock Certificates) will allow you the proper legal structure to grow and govern your business with the confidence that your company is prepared to face the legal road ahead.
+No business owner wants to deal with having to go back and set-up a legal structure for their company while in the process of selling the business, or when negotiating new locations, partners or opportunities.
 Let us help you choose and implement the best company structure for you from the start so that you do not have to worry about these issues in critical times for your business.

 When you've put years of time and effort into growing your business, the question of who will keep it thriving in the future can be intimidating.
 Thankfully, there are multiple methods and strategies available to consider which allow for varying degrees of control and timeline speed for the transition of your business to another.
 Planning ahead for your goals and your family and employees' needs allows for maximized tax and company structural benefits, while helping to relieve the stress of the “what if?”

-Are you considering opening your own business?
+Have you worked with our team on your estate planning, and are you considering opening your own business?
 Or are you not sure if the corporate documents you currently have match your business goals?
 Are you approaching a sale or purchase of a company?
 Our firm is ready to work with you to address your business needs, so please contact us to schedule a meeting with a member of our team.